CJLucido/CJLucido/README.md

 - 🔭 I’m currently working on a hurricane response effort!
 - 🌱 I’m currently learning how to apply python scripts to GIS and datascience!
 - 👯 I’m looking to collaborate on IoT, robotics, geospatial, or 3d applications.
-- 🤔 I’m looking for help with any of the above topics!
 - 💬 Ask me about past archaeological work in the Americas, emergency management of historical structures, local foragable foods from the Asheville area.
 - 📫 How to reach me: c.jose.lucido@gmail.com